-A 3.0 GPR and DPD GPR is required to be considered for DI admission.
+An overall 3.0 Grade Point Ratio (GPR) and DPD GPR is required to be considered for most dietetic internship (DI) programs.
 It is essential to confirm that your overall and DPD GPR is above the minimum required by the DI.

 DI programs look for students who are leaders and display a commitment to the dietetic profession through professional organizational memberships and involvement.
 Attending professional activities and networking with dietitians at events such as the Texas Academy Annual Meeting, region seminars and area meetings is highly encouraged.